This is a brain-dump of strategies, tactics, and other random stuff that I know will help you land a great job.

 37. Save your bios, personal statements, old cover letters, and other documents.

 I have an Evernote notebook where I keep every bio, cover letter, thank-you note, and other personal statement I’ve written.
 This means I don’t have to start from scratch when writing about myself.
-It’s pretty damn convenient.
+It’s pretty dang convenient.

 38. Start networking now.